oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 You're asked to enter your Org URL and an API token.
 This information is then stored in `~/.okta/okta.yaml` and is used with other `okta` commands.

-> You can create an API Token by following the instructions [here](https://developer.okta.com/docs/guides/create-an-api-token/overview/).
+> You can create an API Token by following [these instructions](https://developer.okta.com/docs/guides/create-an-api-token/overview/).

 ### Configuring Your Existing Application